-While there is nothing wrong with being spontaneous in general, planning and preparing for a road trip will always serve you well especially if anything unexpected happens while on the road.
+While there is nothing wrong with being spontaneous in general, planning and preparing for a road trip will always serve you well, especially if anything unexpected happens while on the road.
 Being prepared will not only keep you safe but it will also make your trip more enjoyable.

 In addition to preparing yourself for your trip, it is also essential to check and prepare your vehicle.
 If your car hasn’t been serviced for a while it might be worthwhile having a proper service done before leaving.
-If your car has been serviced recently you will still need to check the following things – obviously if you clueless about your vehicle mechanics it is better to get a qualified auto mechanic to check these for you.
+If your car has been serviced recently you will still need to check the following things – obviously, if you are clueless about your vehicle mechanics it is better to get a qualified auto mechanic to check these for you.

 - Wheels and tires including your spare wheel